labor-digital/asset-building/README.md

 ```

 #### filter(webpackConfig, context)
-This is the last hook available to a plugin.
 It is called right before the generated configuration is put into the webpack controller and is then, out of our hands.
 That hook is the perfect place to add additional loaders, plugins or anything else to the configuration, because the internal configuration building is already done,
 so you can be sure that except other plugins, nothing will change the wepackConfig anymore.
 ```